Colonization and Catholicism

 Women and Legends

-As far as legends are concerned, Réunion Island has no shortage of female characters.
+When it comes to legends, Réunion Island has no shortage of female characters.
 If we had to choose just one, it would of course be Granny Kalle (or Granmèr Kal).
-This widespread belief has been so distorted that it's impossible to find the original meaning; there are multiple versions.
+This widespread belief has been so distorted that it's impossible today to find the original meaning; there are multiple versions.
 An early story tells that Kalle was a gentle, kindly nénène living with white people along the Rivière d'Abord in Saint-Pierre (a nénène was a kind of housekeeper-good woman in charge of running the house and raising the children).
 She was raising a mischievous black child who, during one of her adventures, fell into the river.
 Kalle tried to save the child, but both were swept away.
 The voice of Kalle's soul is said to be that of a bird, the tuit-tuit, which lives only in the area.
 Another version recounts that Kalle was the daughter of a brown Negro who, during his flight, didn't have time to recover his daughter.
 Kalle was then raised by the whites, which enraged the brown black.
 The latter then captured Kalle, who disappeared forever.
 The bird is said to be the girl's plaintive song.
 In any case, children will tell you that if you hear a sound going "all all" at night, it's a harbinger of bad luck: it's probably Grandma Kalle who's coming to eat you.

 Another emblematic female figure is the Black Madonna.
 She is said to have saved the life of Mario, a young runaway slave who was eagerly sought after.
 Also known as the "Black Mother", her name derives from the color of the statue, made of ebony wood, but she also became, through her actions, the protector of slaves.
-Her statue still stands where Mario placed it, at Rivières des Pluies, in the commune of Sainte-Marie.
+Her statue still stands where Mario placed it, at Rivière des Pluies, in the commune of Sainte-Marie.
 Today, the statue is still flowered and venerated, and every year massive processions take place to honor her.
 Whether you believe in it or not, watching such an event is always interesting.

 Finally, the most mysterious is the Madonna of the Parasol.
 Originally placed in the fields by a Bois-Blanc farmer to protect his crops, the statue of the Virgin sheltered by a parasol is the only survivor of a lava flow: the fire destroys everything in its path, but seems to bypass the Virgin, who remains intact.
 Moved to the lava road along the RN2 to protect it from future eruptions, it was not spared from the 1961 lava flow, which buried it.
 A replica was then molded and placed at Piton Sainte-Rose, before being moved back to Grand-Brûlé.
 Constantly in bloom, the people of Reunion still call on her to protect their homes from a devastating eruption, and every year the Assumption mass is dedicated to her.
 Since then, however, the statue has been desecrated several times and has found refuge inside the Notre-Dame-des-Laves church.